srozemuller/rozemuller_blog/content/blog/2020-11-22-enable-rdp-shortpath-for-azure-virtual-desktop-on-an-image-version-automated/index.md

 ```

-<div aria-hidden="true" class="wp-block-spacer" style="height:50px"></div>After the session has been established we are able to execute remote commands.
+After the session has been established we are able to execute remote commands.
 In the first place I will set the execution policy to unrestricted so my script will run.
 Next the script will test if there is a C:\\Scripts directory allready, if it does not exist we will create one.
 The next part will download the real script which will configure the needed register keys and the local Windows Firewall.
 At last it will execute the script.